The Stranglers: Second phase (1979–1982)

-Following the success of the Stranglers' previous four albums they were given complete freedom for their next, The Gospel According to the Meninblack, a concept album exploring religion and the supposed connection between religious phenomena and extraterrestrial visitors.
-It was preceded by a single "Who Wants the World", which didn't appear on the album, and only just made the top 40.
+Following the success of the Stranglers' previous four albums they were given complete freedom for their next, The Gospel According to the Meninblack, a concept album exploring religion and the connection between religious phenomena and extraterrestrial visitors.
+It was preceded by a single "Who Wants the World", which did not appear on the album, and just made the top 40.
 The album also included "Waltzinblack" which became adopted as a theme by TV chef Keith Floyd.
-The Gospel According to The Meninblack was very different from their earlier work and alienated many fans.
-It peaked on the UK albums chart at No.8, their lowest placing to date, and in 1981 was widely considered an artistic and commercial failure.
+The Gospel According to The Meninblack was different from their earlier work and alienated many fans.
+It peaked on the UK Albums Chart at No. 8, their lowest placing to date, and in 1981 was widely considered an artistic and commercial failure.
 The track "Two Sunspots" had been recorded during the Black And White sessions in 1978, but was shelved until 1980 when it was rediscovered and placed on The Gospel According to the Meninblack.
 The "Meninblack" track from The Raven is the "Two Sunspots" soundtrack slowed down.

-After a slow start, the Stranglers recovered their commercial and critical status with La Folie (1981) which was another concept album, this time exploring the subject of love.
-At first La Folie charted lower than any other Stranglers studio album, and the first single taken from it, "Let Me Introduce You to the Family", only charted at No.42.
+La Folie (1981) was another concept album, this time exploring the subject of love.
+At first La Folie charted lower than any other Stranglers studio album, and the first single taken from it, "Let Me Introduce You to the Family", only charted at No. 42.
 However, the next single was "Golden Brown".
 The song is an evocative waltz-time ballad, with an extra beat in the fourth bar.
 Cornwell said the lyrics were "about heroin and also about a girl.
 She was of Mediterranean origin and her skin was golden brown."
-It became their biggest hit, charting at No.2 in the UK Singles Chart.
+It became their biggest hit, charting at No. 2 in the UK Singles Chart.
 It was also named as "record of the week" on BBC Radio 2, despite the station not previously playing music associated with the punk genre.
 It remains a radio staple to this day.
-Following this success, La Folie recharted at No.11 in the UK albums chart.
-"Tramp" was originally thought to be the ideal follow-up single to "Golden Brown"; however "La Folie" was chosen after Burnel convinced his bandmates of its potential.
-Sung in French, it received negligible airplay and charted at No.47.
+Following this success, La Folie recharted at No. 11 in the UK Albums Chart.
+"Tramp" was originally thought to be the ideal follow-up single to "Golden Brown" but "La Folie" was chosen after Burnel convinced his bandmates of its potential.
+Sung in French, it received negligible airplay and charted at No. 47.
 Shortly afterwards the Stranglers left EMI.
 As part of their severance deal, the Stranglers were forced to release a greatest hits collection, The Collection 1977–1982.
-The track listing for The Collection 1977–1982 included the new single "Strange Little Girl", which had originally been recorded on a demo in '74 and rejected by EMI.
-It became a hit, charting at No.7 in July 1982.
+The track listing for The Collection 1977–1982 included the new single "Strange Little Girl", which had originally been recorded on a demo in 1974 and rejected by EMI.
+It became a hit, charting at No. 7 in July 1982 and providing royalties to Wärmling through his co-writing credit.